Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Acknowledgments

 \section{Acknowledgments}

 We acknowledge useful discussions with Julian Adamek, Andrej Obuljen, and Zvonimir Vlah.
-We also thank the anonymous referee for the comments.
-This work is supported by the Swiss National Science Foundation Grant CRSII5\_173716.
+This work is supported by the Swiss National Science Foundation Grant CRSII5\_198674.
 We acknowledge access to Piz Daint and Alps at the Swiss National Supercomputing Centre under the project ID UZH-24.